Last updated, October 24, 2022

 The final section of the welcome letter to your client is your sign-off.
 Use words such as:

 Finalize the closing with your name, title, and signature.
 Remember, your signature must be handwritten as that adds a final, personal touch to the letter.
-A computer signature or stamp is too cold for this type of letter.
+A computer signature or stamp is too cold for this type of letter, and ending the letter “with love” is also not the right way to go.

 To show how this letter should read, we have included a welcome letter to new customers example.